seanankenbruck/personal-blog/content/posts/2025-10-17-development-on-raspberry-pi.md

 Here's where things got interesting.
 By default, Kubernetes storage is ephemeral—restart a pod and any data it wrote disappears.
 This is fine for stateless applications but completely unworkable for databases, file uploads, or anything that needs to persist data between deployments.

-The cloud-native solution would be to use cloud storage (S3, Azure Blob Storage, etc.), but I wanted to keep everything local.
+The cloud-native solution would be to use cloud storage (Amazon S3, Azure Blob Storage, etc.), but I wanted to keep everything local.
 Enter the **Samsung T7 1TB Portable SSD**, a compact USB drive that provides fast, reliable storage for about $100.

 **The Setup**: I connected the T7 to the control plane node's USB 3.0 port and configured it as a mount point at `/mnt/persistent-storage`.
 This sounds straightforward, but getting it working reliably required several steps: